A2710/Simple-Todo-App/README.md

-# Simple-Todo-App
-This is a todo app where you can map your daily activities
+## Todo App

+This project contains a simple TODO application
+It has the following features -

+-Anyone can create a todo
+-Anyone can see their existing todos
+-Anyone can mark a todo as done